hypertrons/hypertrons/CONTRIBUTING.md

 #### TSLint Checking

 Before committing your code, you should first run `npm run lint` to check your code style.
-In oss-mento-bot, we use TSLint, which is an extensible static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors.
+In hypertrons, we use TSLint, which is an extensible static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors.
 It is widely supported across modern editors & build systems and can be customized with your own lint rules, configurations, and formatters.

 If you use VSCode as your IDE, you may do the following steps to lint your code automatically.
 * install plugin `TSLint`